What is my financial support package?

 We are interested in students eager to obtain a high-quality graduate education, not financial investors.
 Moreover, we believe our graduate students should be concentrating on their research, not on trying to pay the rent.
 Therefore, our comprehensive package support students throughout their graduate careers.
 Features of our package include the following:

 A competitive stipend.
-As of Fall 2016, the normal level of support is $27,761/year; the stipend amount typically increases by about 3-5% each year.
+As of Fall 2019, the normal level of support is $29,520/year; the stipend amount typically increases by about 3-5% each year.
 Given Pittsburgh's low cost of living, this is a very comfortable income.
 For the first two semesters, this support is provided by the Department, independent of any teaching or research commitment.
 After the first two semesters, the student is usually supported by their faculty research advisor.
-Compensation is also provided during two semesters of training as a teaching assistant.
+Compensation is also provided during training as a teaching assistant.

 Health insurance.
 You're covered.
 The University of Pittsburgh provides excellent health insurance options, providing every student with complete medical coverage free of charge; supplementary dental and vision plans are also available.
 Rather than being limited to physicians at a student health service, every students is free to choose her/his own primary care physician.
 Moreover, spouses and children can be included in our medical plans at very reasonable costs.